 - At the end of the first academic year, students submit a proposal for the doctoral thesis according to the guidelines published on the website of the Faculty of Medicine.
 Students participate in an oral discussion of their research proposal and of the relevant research areas before a three-member monitoring committee, including the advisor, appointed by the faculty committee for graduate degrees.
 After approval by the monitoring committee, the proposal is submitted for approval of the university committee for research students.

 - The monitoring committee oversees the students’ progress over all the period of their doctoral studies.
-Every six months, students must submit a report approved by the advisor.
-The monitoring committee summons students to present their work (demonstration) in order to determine their rate of progress.
+Every nine months, students must submit a report approved by the advisor.
+The monitoring committee summons students to present their work (by presentation) in order to determine their rate of progress.

 Courses are spread over three academic years.